 The discovery of the statue of Laocoon and His Sons Sculpture had a major impact on the Italian sculptor and the Italian Renaissance process.
 As we all know, Michelangelo was deeply attracted by the sheer size of the statue and the ancient Greek aesthetics it showed, especially its expression of male physique.

-The influence of Laocoon Group was evident in the later works of Michelangelo, such as the rebellious slaves and dying slaves he made for the tomb of Pope Julius II.
+The influence of the Laocoon Group was evident in the later works of Michelangelo, such as the rebellious slaves and dying slaves he made for the tomb of Pope Julius II.
 The tragic elegance of the statue became a subject of Lessing’s work on literature and aesthetics, one of the classics of early art criticism.